 Further reduce how much you type by abbreviating.

-For example, Outlook 2013 will recognize “five weeks from tomorrow,” but it can also be entered as “5w 1d” or “5w+1d.”
+For example, Microsoft Outlook will recognize “five weeks from tomorrow,” but it can also be entered as “5w 1d” or “5w+1d.”
 Similarly, abbreviate month with “m” and year with “y.”
 You can even use a reference point for setting dates.
 So, again in the example we’ve been using, the abbreviation “12/25 6w” would also work.

 Both of these tips are great if you have a fixed date.
 If you need to select from multiple options, our tip on sharing your calendar, even with external folks, may alleviate your scheduling woes.

 Discover More Outlook Shortcuts with These Resources!